Sowmiya214/Pandas_Study_Materials/README.md

 **PANDAS INTERVIEW QUESTIONS	**

     1. What is Pandas?
+    ✍Pandas is a Python library used for working with data sets.
+It has functions for analyzing, cleaning, exploring, and manipulating data.
+    ✍pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and        intuitive.
+It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
     2. What is Python pandas used for?
+    ✍Pandas is an open source Python package that is most widely used for data science/data analysis and machine learning tasks.
+It is built on top of another           package named Numpy, which provides support for multi-dimensional arrays
+      ❓WHERE ITS USED:Pandas is mainly used for data analysis and associated manipulation of tabular data in DataFrames.
+Pandas allows importing data from various        file formats such as comma-separated values, JSON, Parquet, SQL database tables or queries, and Microsoft Excel.
     3. What is a Series in Pandas?
+    ✍ A Pandas Series is like a column in a table.
+It is a one-dimensional array holding data of any type.
+      ❓HOW DO U WRITE PANDAS SERIES: You can create a series by calling pandas.
+Series() .
+An list, numpy array, dict can be turned into a pandas series.
+You should       use the simplest data structure that meets your needs.
     4. Mention the different Types of Data structures in pandas??
+     🎁SERIES:
+    ✍ Pandas is a one-dimensional labeled array and capable of holding data of any type (integer, string, float, python objects, etc.)
+    ✍ Syntax: pandas.Series(data=None, index=None, dtype=None, name=None, copy=False, fastpath=False)
+     🎁PARAMETERS:
+         👉 data: array- Contains data stored in Series.
+         👉index: array-like or Index (1d)
+         👉dtype: str, numpy.dtype, or ExtensionDtype, optional
+         👉name: str, optional
+         👉copy: bool, default False
+     🎁DATAFRAME:
+    ✍ Pandas DataFrame is a two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
+A Data frame is a        two-dimensional data structure, i.e., data is aligned in a tabular fashion in rows and columns like a spreadsheet or SQL table, or a dict of Series objects.
+Pandas DataFrame consists of three principal components, the data, rows, and columns.
+     🎁CREATING A PANDAS DATAFRAME:
+    ✍ In the real world, a Pandas DataFrame will be created by loading the datasets from existing storage, storage can be SQL Database, CSV file, and Excel file.
+Pandas DataFrame can be created from the lists, dictionary, and from a list of dictionary etc. Dataframe can be created in different ways here are some ways         by which we create a dataframe:
     5. Explain Reindexing in pandas?
+    ✍ Reindexing in Pandas can be used to change the index of rows and columns of a DataFrame.
+Indexes can be used with reference to many index DataStructure              associated with several pandas series or pandas DataFrame.
+Let’s see how can we Reindex the columns and rows in Pandas DataFrame.
+     🎁REINDEXING THE ROWS:
+        👉One can reindex a single row or multiple rows by using reindex() method.
+Default values in the new index that are not present in the dataframe are                   assigned NaN.
+        REINDEXING THE COLUMNS USING AXIS KEYWORD:
+        👉One can reindex a single column or multiple columns by using reindex() method and by specifying the axis we want to reindex.
+Default values in the new               index that are not present in the dataframe are assigned NaN.
+        REPLACING THE MISSING VALUES:
+        👉Missing values from the dataframe can be filled by passing a value to the keyword fill_value.
+This keyword replaces the NaN values.
     6. What are the key features of pandas library ?
+     🎁15 PYTHON PANDAS FEATURES:
+        👉Handling of data.
+The Pandas library provides a really fast and efficient way to manage and explore data. ...
+        👉Alignment and indexing. ...
+        👉Handling missing data. ...
+        👉Cleaning up data. ...
+        👉Input and output tools. ...
+        👉Multiple file formats supported. ...
+        👉Merging and joining of datasets. ...
+        👉A lot of time series.
+        👉Optimized performance
+        👉Python support
+        👉Visualize
+        👉Grouping
+        👉Mask Data
+        👉Unique Data
+        👉Perform mathematical operation on the Data
     7. What is pandas Used For ?
+    ✍Pandas is mainly used for data analysis and associated manipulation of tabular data in DataFrames.
+Pandas allows importing data from various file formats such       as comma-separated values, JSON, Parquet, SQL database tables or queries, and Microsoft Excel.
     8. How can we create copy of series in Pandas?
+    ✍copy() method is used to create a copy of a series object's indices and its data (values).
+And it returns a copied series object as a result.
+The copy()              method has one parameter which is “deep”.
+The default value for this deep parameter is True.
     9. What is Time Series in pandas?
     10. Explain Categorical Data in Pandas?
     11. How will you create a series from dict in Python?